zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 ## Prerequisites
 * An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported
-* You completed Lab 0, Lab 1, Lab 2
+* You completed Lab 0, Lab 1, Lab 2 of this LiveLabs workshop

 ## **STEP 1:** Create an OCI Data Integration project